 - 1. The most effective method of prevention is to keep the eyelids and eyelashes clean. - 2.
 Dry and warm compresses on a daily basis on the stye at the first sign of irritation in the eyelid can prevent it from getting worse. - 3.
 Following general eye health and hygienic measures. - 4.
-In children with styes, closely follow-up as it can spread fast and become dangerous. - 5.
-If there is formation of recurrent styes in individuals, check for Diabetes Mellitus and/or Refractive Errors.
-Patient will be referred to Medical Officer at AB-HWC for further check-up if required.
+In children with styes, closely follow-up as it can spread fast and become dangerous. - If there is formation of recurrent styes in individuals, check for Diabetes Mellitus and/ or Refractive Errors.
+Refer to Medical Officer at AB-HWC-PHC for further check-up if required.